SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 They can call other instance methods, as well as any static method.

-Static methods **refer to the class**, rather than an instance of it.
+Static methods **refer to the class**, rather than to an instance of it.

 ``` js
 class Car {